rbdl/rbdl/README.md

 [Institute of Computer Engineering](https://www.ziti.uni-heidelberg.de/ziti/en/) at [Heidelberg University](http://www.uni-heidelberg.de).
 The code closely follows the notation used in Roy Featherstone's book "Rigid Body Dynamics Algorithm".

-This repository contains the version of RBDL that is maintained by the members of the ORB research group.

 Documentation
 =============